AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 ---
 title: Get started with Adobe Campaign v8 for marketers
-description: This tutorial gives an overview over the key functionality of Campaign v8.
+description: This tutorial gives an overview of the key functionality of Campaign v8.
 It is for marketers migrating from Campaign Standard to Campaign v8.
 role: User
 level: Beginner, Experienced
 jira: KT-15788